anabaei/Javascript/Kubernetes.md

 * Kubernetes can be used on-premise, but also as a managed solution in public cloud like Azure Kubernetes Service, EKS Amazon Kubernetes Platform, GKE Google Kubernetes public cloud
 * CKAD is basic, then CKA,

-## Understanding Containers

-* Container host platform can be a linux distribution, but also a minimal distribution such as Fedora Atomic or CoreOS like what we have in clouds
-* Containers are linux and run on container engine.
-Engine runs on top of Linux Kernal.
-Like you run app in smartphone.
-They are self-contained and never offer dependency problem

 ### VMs
 * Many containers can run on top of the same host kernel